 As the first summer holy-day, Ostara coincided with the awakening of the land from its sleep.
 Even though some plants were growing, it was still a season where cold snaps and the stinging breath of winter still came to nip the noses of ancient Heathens.
 This awakening of the land told those who worked the fields that it was time to prep the fields.
 Time to plow the fields and prepare them for the crops to come.
 May Day is a demarcation, that winter’s lingering sting should be passed and that the awakened earth now laid ripe and powerful with fertility, in other words it was a perfect time for planting.

-May Day embodies the final chasing away of the Winter, while honoring the local landvaettir, as well as the Gods and Goddesses for a bountiful harvest, good weather, and good health.
-Although prayers to insure there were no blights be it by insects, disease, or the weather were especially merited.
+May Day embodies the final chasing away of the Winter, while honoring the local landvaettir and Gods and Goddesses for a bountiful harvest, good weather, no blights by weather: insects or plant disease, as well as for the health and fertility of the people.

-Our best sources from the Northern Tradition are seen in Germanic traditions that survived late into the Christian era and persist today, many of them penned by folklorists such as Jacob Grimm.
-But May, as it does in many places that feel the cold bite of Winter holds a special affinity for the local people.
+Our best sources from the Northern Tradition are seen in Germanic traditions that survived late into the Christian era and persist today.

 Im wunderschönen Monat Mai,